 India is in the midst of extraordinary change.
 The goal of substantially improving the lives of its people seems, for the first time, to be attainable.
 But choices made about the mechanisms of change will have an enormous effect on the outcome.
 Is economic growth compatible with environmental protection?
 Should the focus be on local or national development projects?
 Is it possible for large-scale development to coexist with centuries-old traditions?
 These are the vital questions you and your group examine over the course of a month in northern India, focusing on the remote and breathtaking Ladakh region in the foothills of the Himalayas.

 Begin by spending two days in Delhi for a program orientation and then fly northwest into the Himalayas to Leh.
 Situated at 11,000 feet, Leh is an historic trading town steeped in Tibetan Buddhist culture and traditions.
 Your base is a school in a village near Leh where Ladakhi teenagers prepare for the challenging Indian state exams that they must pass in order to finish high school.
-During your time at the school, help students with their English lessons, interview them about their perspectives on conservation efforts, participate in group games and activities, and help out around this unique school community.
+During your time at the school, help students practice English by comparing cultures and discussing current issues, interview them about their perspectives on conservation efforts, participate in group games and activities, and help out around this unique school community.
 You will also have the opportunity to visit local grassroots projects and converse with Ladakhi activists who are working on such things as protecting native species of plants and herbs to create markets for their selective harvests.
 Learn about efforts to promote ecotourism, conserve exotic animals like the snow leopard, educate children in rural areas, and create sustainable energy sources.

-During your stay in Ladakh, accommodations range from simple guest houses and a school campus to short stays (in pairs) with local families.
+During your stay in Ladakh, accommodations range from simple dormitories at the school campus to short stays (in pairs) with local families.

-Then depart on a week long trek, as you climb to altitudes over 12,000 feet through a mystical landscape.
+Then depart on a week-long trek, as you climb to altitudes close to 14,000 feet through a mystical landscape.
 Traverse desert valleys and discover jagged peaks, echoing with the sounds of chanting monks and bedecked with colorful prayer flags.
 Visit a monastery high in the mountains and experience firsthand the roles of meditation and yoga in traditional Asian culture.

 Contrast rural life with urban India by spending several days in and around Delhi, with a side trip to visit the Taj Mahal in Agra.
 Nowhere in the world are the pressures of population and poverty more evident than in India’s largest cities.
 In Delhi, learn about NGOs that organize health services and education for slum dwellers, visit with children in orphanages, and see community organization efforts close up.